johnmartingodo/hydrofoil_fast_ferry_resistance_model/README.md

 # hydrofoil_fast_ferry_resistance_model
-Digital resources for the paper entitled "A Resistance Model for Hydrofoil Fast Ferries", by John Martin Kleven Godø, Sverre Steen, and Odd Magnus Faltinsen.
+Digital resources for the paper entitled _"A Resistance Model for Hydrofoil Fast Ferries"_, by John Martin Kleven Godø, Sverre Steen, and Odd Magnus Faltinsen.

 ## About